kbsriharsha/APTS_ApplicantParsingAndTrackingSystem/README.md

 python resumeparser -resume "/data/resumes/resume_trail4.pdf"
 ```

-when someone executes the code, the code pushes the output to the respective columns in the database and prints the contents in the json format
+when you execute the code, the code pushes the output to the respective columns in the database and prints the contents in the json format

 - Download the DB Browser from [here](https://sqlitebrowser.org/dl/) for viewing the sqlite database